 Tension-type headache (TTH) is the most common type of primary headache and it represents 47% of headache disorders in adult population worldwide.
 The cause of TTH has not been established, whereas secondary headaches have a known cause.
-Most of the patients suffering from TTH are women, with ages around 40 yearsold, with a mild to moderate average headache pain intensity.
-Manual treatment reduces headache frequency and intensity (Moraska and Chandler, 2008) and cervical spine manipulation has been shown to be effective in reducing frequency, duration and intensity of headaches in patients with TTH.
+Most patients suffering from TTH are women around age 40 with an average headache pain intensity of mild to moderate.
+Manual treatment reduces headache frequency and intensity (Moraska and Chandler, 2008), and cervical spine manipulation has been shown to be effective in reducing frequency, duration and intensity of headaches in patients with TTH.

 Eighty-four patients diagnosed with episodic tensiontype headache (ETTH) and chronic tension-type headache (CTTH) participated in a recent study from Espí-López (2014).
 Sixty-eight of participants were women (81%).
 Mean age was 39.7 years within an age range of 18-65 years.

 Patients were randomly divided into 4 groups (3 treatment groups and 1 control group):